humdrum-tools/humdrum-documentation/guide/ch24/index.md

-In this case, the regular expression says the following: "find any occurrence of the number 7 at the beginning of the line followed by zero or more characters followed by the number 7; or match any character at the beginning of the line \-- other than an exclamation mark or an asterisk \-- followed by zero or more characters, followed by the number 7, followed by zero or more characters, followed by another number 7.
+In this case, the regular expression says the following: "find any occurrence of the number 7 at the beginning of the line followed by zero or more characters followed by the number 7; or match any character at the beginning of the line &mdash; other than an exclamation mark or an asterisk &mdash; followed by zero or more characters, followed by the number 7, followed by zero or more characters, followed by another number 7.

 Depending on the input, it is possible that Humdrum spines will be present that do not represent scale degree information.
-It is possible that these other kinds of data may also make use of the number 7 \-- but *not* to represent the leading-tone.
+It is possible that these other kinds of data may also make use of the number 7 &mdash; but *not* to represent the leading-tone.
 In other words, it is possible that a matching \`7\' has nothing to do with scale degrees.
-We can ensure that this doesn\'t happen by first ensuring that *only* scale-degree spines are present in the input to be searched.
+We can ensure that this doesn't happen by first ensuring that *only* scale-degree spines are present in the input to be searched.

 In order to do this, we can use the Humdrum <span class="tool">extract</span> command as a